 …stop doing?
 (Stop)

 … do less of?
 (Minimise)

 … keep doing?
 (Maintain)

 … do more of?
 (More)

 … start doing?
+(Start)

-(Start) > > Build-in quality ‘downtime’ where you decompress and close down the day so you can shut the door and > tune into your personal life; family, hobbies, outside activities and be present and in the moment. > Often our challenge is that we put little time into ‘downtime’ which means we carry the day into our > evening, never entirely turning off and before we know it, it’s morning again!
+Build-in quality ‘downtime’ where you decompress and close down the day so you can shut the door and tune into your personal life, family, hobbies, and outside activities where you are present and in the moment.
+Often our challenge is that we put little time into ‘downtime’, which means we carry the day into our evening, never entirely turning off, and before we know it, it’s morning again!

 Your ability to focus on the things that make the difference can be the difference between hitting your goals and being massively off track.